SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 They can scale-out "horizontally", meaning that they run on multiple servers that work together, each sharing part of the load.

-High-availability NoSQL databases are systems designed to run without interruption of service.
+High-availability NoSQL databases are systems designed to run without an interruption of a service.

 Many web-based businesses require data services that are available without interruption.